Norman Gardens, Queensland: Geography

-Norman Gardens is bounded by the Bruce Highway to the west, the Yeppoon Road to the north and by Moores Creek (a tributary of the Fitzroy River) to the south.
+Norman Gardens is bounded by the Bruce Highway to the west, Yeppoon Road to the north and by Moores Creek (a tributary of the Fitzroy River) to the south.
 The main Rockhampton campus of the Central Queensland University is in the north-west corner of suburb on the corner of the Bruce Highway and the Yeppoon Road.
 The North Rockhampton Cemetery is located in the south-west of the suburb on the corner of the Bruce Highway and Moores Creek Road with the rest of area along the Bruce Highway being commercial premises with the residential areas behind them to the east.